-- Developing WebLogic Server Applications is a guide to developing WebLogic Server components (such as Web applications and EJBs) and applications. - Getting Started With WebLogic Web Services Using JAX-WS is a guide to developing Web Services that are deployed and run on WebLogic Server. - Deploying WebLogic Server Applications is the primary source of information about deploying WebLogic Server applications.
+- Developing Applications for Oracle WebLogic Server is a guide to developing WebLogic Server components (such as Web applications and EJBs) and applications. - Getting Started With JAX-WS Web Services for Oracle WebLogic Server is a guide to developing Web Services that are deployed and run on WebLogic Server. - Deploying Applications to Oracle WebLogic Server is the primary source of information about deploying WebLogic Server applications.

-For related information about XML outside the scope of this document, see links listed in "Learning More About XML" on page 1-7 and Appendix A, "XML Reference."
+For related information about XML outside the scope of this document, see links listed in Section 1.8, "Learning More About XML" and Appendix A, "XML Reference."

-Samples for the XML Developer
+1.4 Samples for the XML Developer